intel/nauta/docs/user-guide/actions/getting_started.md

 Check that the required software packages are available in terminal by PATH and verified that correct version is used.

-**Note 1**: Docker* can contain kubectl* binary in a version that is not supported.
-Please verify that the PATH environment variable has the correct order of paths and that the kubectl from docker package is not used.<br>
+**Note 1**: Docker* can contain kubectl binary file in a version that _is not_ supported.
+Verify that the PATH environment variable has the correct order of paths and that the kubectl from the Docker package _is not_ used.

 **Note 2**: If you are behind a proxy, remember to set http_proxy, https_proxy and no_proxy environment variables.

-Enter the following command to verify your installation.
+### Confirm Installation

+To verify your installation has completed, execute the following command:

 `nctl verify`

-If any installation issues are found, the command returns information about their cause (which application should be installed and in which version).
-This command also checks if the CLI can connect to Nauta and if port forwarding to Nauta is working properly.
+If any installation issues are found, the command returns information about the cause: which application should be installed and in which version.
+This command also checks if the CLI can connect to Nauta; and, if port forwarding to Nauta is working correctly.
 If no issues are found, a message indicates checks were successful.
-Following are example results of this command:
+The following examples are the results of this command:

 ![Image](images/verify_results.png)